harikt/harikt.github.com/source/_posts/2013-10-29-conferences-is-it-really-worth.markdown

-If you are like me, who love to attend conference, but unable to move to the location where it is happening, then [NomandPHP](http://nomadphp.com/) is looking at you.
+If you are like me, who love to attend conference, but unable to move to the location where it is happening, then [NomadPHP](http://nomadphp.com/) is looking at you.
-One of the good feature is you can watch the videos later, if you are unable to attend at the time.
+One of the good feature is you can watch the videos later (if you are unable to attend at the time).
 Please Thank [Cal Evans](https://twitter.com/CalEvans) for the greatest initiative.